Snowball Cookies with Walnuts

 As an Amazon Associate I earn from qualifying purchases.

-Mexican wedding cakes, Russian teacakes, whatever you call them, these were my favorite Christmas cookie when I was growing up.
 Mom’s original recipe had regular walnuts and vanilla extract.
-This recipe is my adult, “I’m a forager” version that uses wild black walnuts, orange flower water and a little Grand Marnier.
+This recipe is my adult, “I’m a forager” version that uses wild black walnuts, and orange flower water instead of vanilla extract.
+Either are good though.

 Orange and walnut work well together, and the combination with the black walnuts — a diamond of a nut that makes regular walnuts feel like rhinestones — and the orange flower water, plus the softness of the powdered sugar all make for a luxurious bite.
 They actually feel cooling in your mouth.
 I defy you to eat just one.